 Dehydrated Food vs. Freeze Dried Food

 Dehydrated foods are generally packaged without any seasoning or additional ingredients (usually).
 There are some exception to this, found in the mixes, soups and stews we carry.
-These products do contain multiple ingredients and can be used to make a complete meal without adding anything.
+These emergency food products do contain multiple ingredients and can be used to make a complete meal without adding anything.

 We also have a number of products packaged in bags.
 Bagged products should be put in airtight containers for long term storage, or simply used right away.